 Visas: Columbia University only grants limited-term J1 visas for non-US citizens.
 Read more information on Columbia’s visa eligibility policies online.

-Benefits: EI Fellows are considered Officers of Research by Columbia University and are therefore eligible for health and medical benefits as well as other benefits provided by the university for full-time employees.
-For more information on benefits, please visit Columbia's Office of Human Resources online.
-The rules, regulations and policies of Columbia University, as well as applicable state and federal law that govern employment at Columbia, are also listed on the Web site.
+Benefits: EI Fellows are considered Officers of Research and are eligible for benefits provided by Columbia University for full-time employees.
+For more information, please visit Columbia's Office of Human Resources online.
+The rules, regulations and policies that govern employment at Columbia are also listed on the website.

 Housing: The Earth Institute does not provide housing allocation for postdoctoral fellows.
 Fellows may contact Columbia's Housing Office for informal guidance on acquiring housing in the areas near the university.